calebgregory/Doterra/README.md

 $ for f in *.pdf; do mv "$f" "${f/\ Information\ Sheet/}"; done
 ```
-if you want the satisfaction of using these little scripts, feel free.
+Unfortunately, these are no longer hosted at lifeisessential.com, so
+running these little scripts won't work for you.
+I just present them
+here with some amount of nerdy pride - hey, we get it where we can.

-I've found these documents helpful.
-Hopefully they are of use to you.
+I have found these documents helpful.
+Hopefully you will find them to
+be of use as well.

 Enjoy!